eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ### Hierarchical models

-- First of all, hierarchical models are amazing!
+- First of all, hierarchical models can be amazing!
 [The PyMC3 docs](https://docs.pymc.io/notebooks/GLM-hierarchical.html) opine on this at length, so let's not waste any digital ink.